 • Drivers do not need to have a valid driver’s license

-Unlike a motorcycle, there are no special licensing or registration requirements for a motor scooter in Port St. Lucie.
+Unlike a motorcycle, there are no special licensing or registration requirements for a motor scooter in Stuart.

 Motor scooters are regarded as something of a safety concern — they’re too slow for the street but too fast for the sidewalk.
 This issue can severely limit where scooter riders can legally travel.

-The city of Port St. Lucie is actively working to make the streets safer for motor scooter riders.
+The city of Stuart is actively working to make the streets safer for motor scooter riders.
 In 2021, the city set out a mobility plan that includes the addition of lanes for micromobility devices — including motor scooters.

-Several local businesses in Port St. Lucie offer motor scooter rentals, which are popular with both locals and tourists.
+Several local businesses in Stuart offer motor scooter rentals, which are popular with both locals and tourists.
 Some scooter rental agencies offer additional safety precautions.
 For example, one local option is LINK scooters.
-Scooter rental comes with access to an app that shows riders safe riding zones in Port St. Lucie.
+Scooter rental comes with access to an app that shows riders safe riding zones in Stuart.

 Motor scooters are new to Florida.
 They were legalized in 2019 by Governor Ron DeSantis.
 This means that regulations, laws, and safety precautions are still being rolled out.
-Motor scooter riders in Port St. Lucie should keep an eye out for changes to local laws in the coming months and years.
+Motor scooter riders in Stuart should keep an eye out for changes to local laws in the coming months and years.

 A motorcycle accident lawyer can help if you’ve been injured in a scooter accident.
-You should contact a Port St. Lucie personal injury lawyer if you’ve been injured in a motor scooter accident.
-Kibbey Wagner offers free consultations and we work on a contingency fee basis!
+You should contact a Stuart personal injury lawyer if you’ve been injured in a motor scooter accident.
+Kibbey Wagner Injury & Car Accident Lawyers Stuart offers free consultations, and we work on a contingency fee basis!

-Contact the Personal Injury Law Firm of Kibbey Wagner, PLLC in South Florida For Help Today
+Contact the Personal Injury Law Firm of Kibbey Wagner Injury & Car Accident Lawyers Stuart in South Florida For Help Today

-For more information, please contact the Stuart, Port St. Lucie, or Palm Beach Gardens personal injury law firm of Kibbey Wagner, PLLC, at your nearest location to schedule a free consultation today.
+For more information, please contact the Stuart, personal injury law firm of Kibbey Wagner Injury & Car Accident Lawyers Stuart, at your nearest location to schedule a free consultation today.

 We proudly serve Martin County, St. Lucie County, Palm Beach County, and its surrounding areas: